lucasw/gis/README.md

 If not then need to create inflated shapes from them, should be easy geometric function for that, then write those into the json.

 How were the json files made for http://lucasw.github.io/gmap/census.html?
+Those were a straight conversion from shp, no extra data was put into them.

+Have a small json test file (Also no extra data), see if a gmap viewer can be made for it.

 Tools
 =====